everclear72216/meta-mb/README.md

 What will you get?
 - A bootloader (u-boot) configured to load a kernel that supports the 4DCAPE-70T
-- A linux kernel that is SGX enabled (i.e. makes use of the hardware graphics accelerator embedded in the TI AM3358 microcontroller).
+- A linux kernel that is SGX enabled (uses the AM3358's graphics accelerator).
 - A root filesystem providing:
   - Qt5.9.3
   - SSH + SFTP